AmplitudeAudio/doc-sdk/docs/getting-started/concepts.md

 !!! note
-    For Amplitude's new users, we highly recommend reading this Concepts documentation page, as it describes the internal of the audio engine.
+    For Amplitude's new users, we highly recommend reading this Concepts documentation page, as it describes the internals of the audio engine.
 If you just want to set up your environment, you can skip this part and go to the [Installation](./installation.md).

 This page describes the different components of the library and how they are interacting together.